emma-bell/Microbial_MetaOmics/03_Mapping.md

 done
 ```

-Create an sbatch script to submit the job.
+This command shouldn't take long and you can use the same image `samtools-strobealign.sif`, just change the name of your script to `03_samtools.sh`:
 ```
 #SBATCH --nodes 1
 #SBATCH --ntasks 1
-#SBATCH --cpus-per-task 10
+#SBATCH --cpus-per-task 5
-#SBATCH --time 02:00:00
+#SBATCH --time 2:00:00
-#SBATCH --mem=70G
+#SBATCH --mem=35G
 ```

 You can view the proportion of mapped reads by typing `more 03_Mapping/your_sample/your_sample_stats.tsv`.
 "Mapped" shows the count as a percentage of the total number of QC-passed or QC-failed reads after the category name e.g.,